noheadx/noheadx.github.io/_posts/2018-09-13-how_I_wanna_work_pt2-mindset.markdown

+---
-# How I imagine my ideal workplace - Pt.
+title: How I imagine my ideal workplace - Pt.
 2
+layout: post
+---

 *_TL;DR_* A company’s mindset is defined by the way people work together, how they communicate and their view on their work / product.
 An attractive mindset for me would be that people follow the Agile Manifesto in their daily, have a honest, open and same-level kind of communication and they are proud of the product, their work and the company they are working for.